devopsgroup-io/siteshooter/README.md

 ### Custom JavaScript Inject File

- To interact with the DOM, prior to the screen shot process, add a `inject.js` file in the same working directory as the `siteshooter.yml`.
+ To manipulate the DOM, prior to the screen shot process, add a `inject.js` file in the same working directory as the `siteshooter.yml`.

- **Example**
+ **Example:** inject.js file
  ```js
 /**
  * @file:            inject.js